MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 This asset pack comes with three folders.

-**Materials**: Contains the material and texture for all the models in the pack.
+**Materials**: Contains the color data for all the models in the pack.

 ![Materials](./Resources/Materials.png)